 Service animals must be house broken and remain on a leash or harness and under the control of their handler at all times.
 Owners are responsible for disposing of their animal’s waste.
 Guests whose service animal demonstrates aggressive and/or annoying actions toward a Guest or Team Member will be directed to remove the animal from the park.

 Service animals are welcome in most locations of the park.
 Our rides/attractions and pools are not equipped, or designed for, accessibility to service animals.
 Therefore, a member of your party must be available to stay with the animal while you ride.

-Further, the park has service animal relief areas which are designated on the Park Map for the convenience of guest and their service animals.
+Further, the park has service animal relief areas for the convenience of guests and their service animals.